Thank you for your interest in applying for the Frankel Institute 2024-25 Theme Year, Jewish/Queer/Trans

 All documents and other materials must be in English.

 Fellowship applications are accepted from both tenured and untenured faculty as well as from recent Ph.D.’s without a tenure-track position and professors emeriti.
-Where appropriate, applications are accepted from independent artists, documentary film-makers, and writers.
+Where appropriate, applications are accepted from independent artists, documentary filmmakers, and writers.
+For these non-academic applicants, a B.A. degree is required and a graduate degree is encouraged.

-You may apply either for a full academic year (usually September 1-April 30) or for a single term (Fall terms runs September-December and Winter Term runs January-April).
+We encourage all applicants to apply for a full academic year (September-April).
+We also offer a limited number of single-term fellowships under special circumstances.
+Should you be interested in a single-term fellowship, the application will require that you explain the special circumstances.
+Please note that Fall term runs September-December and Winter Term runs January-April.
 Fellows can serve no more than two terms within a period of four years.

 University of Michigan College of Literature, Science, & the Arts Faculty Eligibility: